giantswarm/rfc/capi-configuration/README.md

       spec:
         version: v1.21.4
 ```
-It is important to note that a assumption is that **no** values in the base file are immutable!
+It is important to note that an assumption is that **no** values in the base file are immutable!

 ### Cluster-api context dependent values

 We have some cases in `cluster-api` where a value in a custom resource is neither part of the fundamental structure nor is it easy to statically default.

-These values are usually highly dependent on the context in which the cluster is created in.
+These values are usually highly dependent on the context in which the cluster is created.
 For example the `CIDR` in which the cluster is created.
 We currently assume that these values will be defaulted by custom webhooks or operators with significant provider specific domain knowledge.

 ### Putting together a Giant Swarm release

-A Giant Swarm releases is just a set of `cluster-api` base files as defined previously with added `apps`.
+A Giant Swarm release is just a set of `cluster-api` base files as defined previously with added `apps`.

 The following folder structure would be contained in `giantswarm/example-customer`:
 ```yaml